 Change Process

-Any Licensed Shipper that is eligible to vote in the nomination and election of UNC Modification Panel and Sub-Committee members can propose changes to the processes described in this document by submitting the proposed changes to the Joint Office (uncelections@gasgovernance.co.uk), along with supporting information if required.
+Any Licensed Shipper User that is eligible to vote in the nomination and election of UNC Modification Panel, UNCC, Sub-Committee and DSC Committee members can propose changes to the processes described in this document by submitting the proposed changes to the Joint Office (uncelections@gasgovernance.co.uk), along with supporting information if required.

-In the first instance, the change will be circulated to all Shippers via the Joint Office UNC distribution list for information, SPoCs registered at that time will then be given 15 working days to comment on the change.
+In the first instance, the change will be circulated to all Shipper Users via the Joint Office UNC distribution list for information, SPoCs registered at that time will then be given 15 working days to comment on the change.

 Comments will then be taken back to the Modification Panel for ratification.
 This decision will be published all parties and any amendments adopted in time for the next Appointment Process.